What is a VPN and Why Would You Use One?

 • How much does a VPN cost?
 It depends on each VPN service provider and whether you opt to pay monthly or annually.
 But it’s common to pay around $2 to $8 per month for popular VPNs if you buy an annual or multi-year subscription.
 The best VPNs are typically paid services, not free VPNs, which may not be as secure and can limit your data usage.

 VPNs are important resources for helping improve your online security.
 They might seem complex, but it’s typically easy to get started with one.
-Learn how to set up a VPN and boost your cybersecurity efforts today.
+Check out our roundup of the best VPN services now to explore your options.

 5.0